 The new reservoir will benefit the entire basin by helping reduce the amount of water otherwise required to be released from the Highland Lakes to serve downstream demands, including industrial and agricultural customers.

 The reservoir is expected to begin operating in early 2019.
 Read the fact sheet.

 The proposed Prairie Regulating Reservoir Project would provide LCRA operational flexibility by helping meet the demands of downstream customers within the Lakeside Irrigation Division.
 The project proposes a gravity-fed, 2,000 acre-foot, off-channel reservoir and improvements to the existing collection and distribution system.

 LCRA received an $8 million federal partnership award to help construct a regional conservation project to improve agricultural water management within the Lakeside Irrigation Division.

 Bastrop groundwater wells

-LCRA drilled four wells as part of the Bastrop County groundwater project.
-The project has added 10,000 acre-feet to the water supply by allowing LCRA to pump up to 10,000 acre-feet of water a year, under certain conditions, at LCRA's Lost Pines Power Park in Bastrop County.
+LCRA also added to the region's water supply by adding four groundwater wells in Lake Bastrop in Bastrop County.
+The project allows LCRA to pump up to 10,000 acre-feet of water a year, under certain conditions, to cool LCRA's Lost Pines Power Park in Bastrop County.

 Additional water projects